fabiodellanna/docsify-poc/docs/README.md

 1 [↑](#bffn11)  This notification service can only be used with delivery instruction ZAW3233.

-2 [↑](#bffn12)  This notification service can only be used with the additional service “SA”.
+2 [↑](#bffn12)  This notification service can only be used with the additional service "SA".

-3 [↑](#bffn13)  This notification service can only be used with the additional service “AZS” and the basic service PostPac Priority, bulky goods Priority, PostPac Economy or bulky goods Economy.
+3 [↑](#bffn13)  This notification service can only be used with the additional service "AZS" and the basic service PostPac Priority, bulky goods Priority, PostPac Economy or bulky goods Economy.

-4 [↑](#bffn14)  This notification service can only be used with the additional service “AZS” and the basic services SameDay afternoon/evening, SameDay afternoon/evening bulky goods or “Direct”.
+4 [↑](#bffn14)  This notification service can only be used with the additional service "AZS" and the basic services SameDay afternoon/evening, SameDay afternoon/evening bulky goods or "Direct".

 ##### Notification text messages